Bandwidth/bandwidth.github.io/webrtc/methods/participants/createParticipant.md

 | Parameter                   | Description
 |:----------------------------|:--------------------------------------------------------------------------------------------------
 | callbackUrl                 | Full callback url to use for notifications about this participant
 | publishPermissions          | Defines the types of media this participant can publish.
 Accepted values: `AUDIO`,`VIDEO`
 | tag                         | User defined tag to associate with the participant
+| deviceApiVersion            | Optional parameter that sets the version of the signaling API the participant will use.
+Accepted values: `V2`,`V3`.
+Defaults to `V2`

 ### Response Attributes